aitorvs/fingerlock/README.md

     @Override
     public void onFingerLockReady() {
         // Called right after registration if the device supports fingerprint authentication.
-        // This is normally a good place to call FingerLock.start() }
+        // This is normally a good place to call mFingerLockManager.start() }
 ```

 This method is called when the library finishes the registration process successfully.

-This is normally a good place to call `FingerLock.start()` so start the fingerprint(s) scanning process.
+This is normally a good place to call `start()` so start the fingerprint(s) scanning process.

 ####Fingerprint(s) Scanning